d3st1n4/ayrshare-api/README.md

 # Ayrshare API Integration Project

 This project demonstrates how to use the Ayrshare API to retrieve account information and post content to Twitter using Python.
 The code includes both a GET request to fetch account details and a POST request to create a new post on Twitter.
+Additionally, it incorporates SQL through its addition of the API data to a database.
 ## Project Structure

 Separated into two sections — a get request and post request — the program makes a twitter post first, then proceeds to make a get request for the post.
+The last portion of the code adds the data to a database.

 ## Setup Instructions